alm-tools/alm/README.md

 * Check common locations (e.g. `.`, `./src`, `./ts` etc.)
 * Wait for you to specify one using project search command from the UI.

+## Contributing
+A key motivation for this project is to educate the community of about creating great TypeScript tools.
+So we would love to help you understand how the project works.
+[Checkout the developer / contributor docs](./docs/contributing/README.md).

 ## License

 MIT